The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 Programme Description

 Humankind is facing a more unpredictable future as technological advancement has brought disruptive changes and global problems are becoming more complex and serious.
 Young people need to be more adaptable, resourceful and creative in meeting future challenges.
+This is a future-focused programme which enables students to design their own personalised learning pathways.
+It is especially suitable for students who aspire to make a difference in the future world through various means, such as entrepreneurship, research, advocacy, invention and performance.

 The programme is open to students from all academic backgrounds.